Internal

 Links

-The French Revolution (FR) lasted from 1789 to 1799, and had far reaching effects on the rest of Europe
+The French Revolution (FR) lasted from 1789 to 1799, & had far reaching effects on the rest of Europe

-The FR brought about great changes in the society and government of France
+The FR brought about great changes in the society & govt of France

 The FR introduced democratic ideals to France but did not make the nation a democracy

-However, the FR did end supreme rule by French kings and strengthened the middle class
+However, the FR did end supreme rule by French kings & strengthened the middle class

-After the revolution began, no European kings, nobles, or other privileged groups could ever again take their powers for granted or ignore the ideals of liberty and equality
+After the revolution began, no European kings, nobles, or other privileged groups could ever again take their powers for granted or ignore the ideals of liberty & equality

-Various social, political, and economic conditions led to the FR
+Various social, political, & economic conditions led to the FR

-The conditions which led to the FR included dissatisfaction among the lower and middle classes, interest in new ideas about government, and financial problems caused by the costs of wars
+The conditions which led to the FR included dissatisfaction among the lower & middle classes, interest in new ideas about govt, & financial problems caused by the costs of wars

 During the time of the FR, legal divisions among social groups that had existed for hundreds of years created much discontent